MY LIFE IN ALABAMA

 In 1964 I got my driver’s license and my Dad gave me the Pontiac Catalina every night except Sunday.
 I would leave right after supper and I drove all over Tuscaloosa night after night throughout high school.
 Cruising around.
 We all listened to WTBC AM.
 I had the windows rolled down and the radio cranked before I had backed out of the driveway.
 Freedom.
 That’s what it was and that’s what it felt like.
 Fresh air.
 No teachers, no parents, one rule.
 I had to be back by 11pm.
 Freedom has its limits.

 Tuscaloosa was a cruising town.
 Everybody drove around looking at everybody else driving around.
 We all listened to Tiger Jack Garrett on WTBC.
 It was our town.
 Gas was 27 cents a gallon and it was nothing to drive fifty miles on any given night, just us cruising around Tuscaloosa in the Alabama dark.

 T-Town is, and was, a real fine place to be from.
 Of course, since the April 27, 2011 EF4 tornado, Tuscaloosa has been on the minds of a great many, myself included, as Tuscaloosa literally picked up the pieces and began to heal and rebuild itself.
-What took only a handful of minutes to destroy will take years to recover from.
-I wrote an open letter to my high school class which I posted on our THS 67 Facebook page that read, in part:
+What took only a handful of minutes to destroy will take years to fully recover from.

 PART II – THE SIXTIES